 The women and their families said decades-long use of baby powder and other cosmetic talc products caused their illness.
 They allege the company knew its talc was contaminated with asbestos since at least the 1970s but failed to warn consumers about the risks.

-While plaintiffs in the long-running litigation in the past had claimed talc itself causes ovarian cancer, plaintiff lawyers in recent months shifted their claims to allege asbestos in the talc causes mesothelioma, a cancer closely linked to asbestos exposure, and ovarian cancer.
+While plaintiffs in the long-running litigation in the past had claimed talc itself causes ovarian cancer, plaintiff lawyers in recent months shifted their claims to allege asbestos in the talc causes mesothelioma, cancer closely linked to asbestos exposure, and ovarian cancer.

 J&J denies that its talc products ever contained asbestos and says decades of studies and regulatory assessments show its talc to be safe.